gchq/gaffer-doc/docs/user-guide/query/gaffer-syntax/import-export/csv.md

-# CSV Import and Export
+# CSV Data Import and Export

 Gaffer supports both importing from and exporting to csv.
 This page will outline some of the common methods you can use to do this via the API.